 - Direct — Activities by the freight forwarder within their capacity to manage.

-- Indirect — Emissions generated by other parties within the wider supply chain.
+- Indirect — Emissions generated by other parties in the wider supply chain.

 Managing the use of these, to bring down the cost of green logistics, is financially and socially responsible.
 BIFA (British International Freight Association) chose a simple yet practical definition of sustainable logistics:

 “A planned and systematic approach to reduce the environmental impact of a company’s activities.
-By improving the efficiency of processes, reducing the use of energy, water and fossil fuel, when providing transport and logistic services”.
+By improving the efficiency of processes, reducing the use of energy, water and fossil fuel, when providing transport, or logistic services.”

 Having an individual to oversee environmental compliance is important.
 Gavin Scoular, our Finance Director, is responsible for ensuring environmental policy is implemented.

 The reality remains that all staff have a duty in their areas, to ensure that core aims and objectives of the policy given below are met:

 - Comply with, or exceed, all relevant regulatory requirements.